A new model of sustainable tourism

 World Heritage Sites – these are sites with cultural and / or natural heritage of unique, outstanding value to humanity.
 Examples include Canterbury Cathedral and Stonehenge.

 Global Geoparks – Geoparks are areas of outstanding geological heritage that promote a bottom-up model of sustainable development.
 Geoparks undertake geological conservation and use geology as the basis for celebrating all forms of heritage.
 Some of the UK’s Geoparks are located in the Black Country, the English Riviera, and the Shetland Islands.

 Biosphere Reserves – as ‘learning places for sustainable development’, Biosphere Reserves seek solutions that combine the conservation of biodiversity with its sustainable use.
 The UK has 14 Biosphere Reserves, including Biosffer Dyfi in Wales, Brighton & Lewes Downs, and the Isle of Wight.

-The “UNESCO Sites of the Channel” (USAC) project receives financial support from the European Interreg France (Channel) England Program:
+The “UNESCO Sites Across the Channel” (USAC) project receives financial support from the European Interreg France (Channel) England Program:

 Total budget : € 1,611, 239.99